Stay up to date

 Insufficient logging and monitoring are in the top ten risks affecting web applications, as per OWASP top ten risks.
 The majority of the attacks start with initial probing by attackers; these are often automated scripts or scanning software.
 Lack of logging and monitoring would encourage the threat actors to raise their attacking attempts to more intrusive levels without the fear of being blocked or caught.
 Lack of event logging to necessary levels causes complexities during incident response processes in an attack.

 Retail cybersecurity strategy without sufficient logging and monitoring controls will provide longer times for intruders in the network and create complexities for post-incident response investigations.
-Without auditing events, it is almost impossible to figure out what information is at play, who are misusing it and the likelihood of attacks and appropriate mitigations.
+Without auditing events, it is almost impossible to figure out what information is at play, misusing it and the likelihood of attacks and appropriate mitigations.

 DoS and DDoS Attacks